RILAB/statements/README.md

 Successful grant applications.

-## Research and Teaching Statements in Evolution and Ecology
+## Research and Teaching Statements

 Research and teaching statements for tenure-track positions in Ecology and Evolutionary Biology from successful candidates.